Frequently Asked Questions (FAQ)

 Answer: No. The fund is available for projects which have already undertaken extensive research and community consultation and meet the eligibility criteria set out on the MCBF website.

 FAQ: Can funds be made available from the MCBF for ongoing maintenance costs?

 Answer: No. The organisation should demonstrate they have plans for long term funding for maintenance in their initial application.
 There are limits on the frequency and organisation can apply for funding which are contained in the application eligibility criteria on the MCBF website www.marshescbf.uk.

 FAQ: What conditions are placed on the money, does it have to be paid back?

 Answer: The money does not have to be paid back once awarded.
 The panel will audit the applicant to ensure the money has been spent in accordance with the initial application.
+In the event the funds awarded have not been used, they will be required to be refunded to the Fund.
 In the event of misuse of the grant the organisation will be permanently excluded from applying for further funding.